nghianguyentek/my.uopeople.edu/cs3307/unit2/README.md

 ## Learning Journal

-magine you are designing an operating system for a company.
+Imagine you are designing an operating system for a company.
 Read [Understanding the pros and cons of concurrency](https://www.codingninjas.com/blog/2021/10/19/understanding-the-pros-and-cons-of-concurrency/), and answer the following questions:
 - Explain what your operating system would be used for and what components it would utilize, such as a GUI or command line interface, etc.
 - Would you give this OS a concurrency ability or not?
 - What would be the need to include/not include concurrency?